StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/DELETE.md

 Deletes data from a partition of a table based on specified conditions and deletes the data about the materialized views that reference the table.

-## DELETE and Duplicate Key model, Aggregate Key model, and Unique Key model
+## DELETE and Duplicate Key table, Aggregate Key table, and Unique Key table

 ### Syntax